visdesignlab/CVOWorkshops/pitfalls.md

 ### Encourage reflection for validation.

 **Forgetting the Theme.** - Don't forget the theme that was used to pique interest in the first place.
 Use this as the basis for discussion and learning.
 Questions to consider for the workshop closing include: How well have you addressed the theme?
 Have the opportunities identified meant that it has expanded, contracted or shifted?
 Was it the right theme?
 Have other themes emerged?
+Failing to discuss the theme leaves things a little open ended and may end up in participants reading the workshop preparation materials and wondering whether their initial objectives have been achieved.

 ### Promote continued collaboration.